1

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-The COV434 cell line has several valuable applications in ovarian research.
-Firstly, it can serve as an in vitro model to evaluate the impact of potential therapeutic strategies on the growth and survival of ovarian cancer cells.
-Researchers can use COV434 cells to test the efficacy of various treatments in inhibiting proliferation.
+The COV434 cell line has multiple important applications in ovarian research.
+Firstly, it can serve as an in vitro model to assess therapeutic interventions on the growth and survival of ovarian cancer cells.
+Researchers can use COV434 cells to evaluate anti-proliferative treatment efficacy.
 Additionally, studying COV434 cells enables the investigation of signaling pathways associated with ovarian cancer cell proliferation, potentially uncovering new therapeutic targets.
-Furthermore, COV434 cells express Toll-like receptors (TLRs) and constitutively secrete IL-8, making them suitable for immune research.
+Furthermore, COV434 cells express Toll-like receptors (TLRs) and constitutively secrete IL-8, supporting their use in immunological studies.
 Their ability to mount an inflammatory response at the transcriptional level upon exposure to pathogen-associated molecular patterns (PAMPs) highlights their potential as the valuable material for studying immune responses.